-Senior Credit Facility 150,000 111,494 Less: current portion of notes payable 402,969 Less.
-Current portion or notes payable \$402,949 =======
+Senior Credit Facility Senior Subordinated Notes Senior Discount Notes Other Note Payable 150,000 111,494

+Less: current portion of notes payable

+\$402,949 ======

 Credit Facilities

 On May 28, 1998, Avalon New England entered into a term loan and revolving credit agreement with a major commercial lending institution (the "Credit Agreement").
 The Credit Agreement allowed for aggregate borrowings under Term Loans A and B (collectively, the "Term Loans") and a revolving credit facility of \$30,000 and \$5,000, respectively.
 The proceeds from the Term Loans and revolving credit facility were used to fund the acquisitions made by Avalon New England and to provide for Avalon New England's working capital requirements.